Typhoon Generation

 "Typhoon Generation" (台風ジェネレーション, Taifuu Jenerēshon) is a song recorded by Japanese boy band Arashi.
 It was released on July 12, 2000, by the record label Pony Canyon.
 While both the regular and limited editions were released as a CD single containing two songs and its instrumentals, only the limited edition included a poster.
+The song sold 256,510 copies, debuting at number three on the Oricon weekly singles chart.

 Music video

 The music video begins in sepia tone, with the band, wearing leather jackets and assorted greaser wear, sitting in an alley while singing the song.
 As it reaches its first chorus, they stand up and sing directly to the camera.

 As the song changes to its faster-paced latter half, the scene transitions to the band, now wearing loose-fitting and colorful casual clothes, performing dance routines in a brightly lit white and blue studio.
 Intercut are scenes of the band singing in a darker hallway with mirrored walls.